-We develop methods to detect neurotransmitter changes in the nervous system of larval fruit flies (Drosophila melanogaster).
-Our main tool is implanting a microelectrode that can detect rapid neurotransmitter changes.
-A secondary technique we have developed is capillary electrophoresis with fast-scan cyclic voltammetry detection for investigating tissue content.
+We develop methods to detect neurotransmitter changes in the nervous system of adult and larval fruit flies (Drosophila melanogaster).
+Our main tool is a microelectrode that can detect rapid neurotransmitter changes.
+A secondary technique we have developed is capillary electrophoresis with fast-scan cyclic voltammetry detection to investigate tissue content.
 We are currently developing methods to study both serotonin and dopamine release in the fly.
-While initial methods were developed in the larvae, we are now studying the adult as well, targeting the central complex and the mushroom bodies.
-These studies are fast and will allow access to a wide array of genetics that are possible in the fly.
-Current investigations include models of Parkinson disease in the fly and how autoreceptor drugs function on the serotonin system.
+While initial methods were developed in the larvae, we are now studying the adult and targeting the central complex and the mushroom bodies.
+These studies are fast and will allow access to a wide array of genetic tools available in the fly.
+Current investigations include models for Parkinson disease and how drugs function on the serotonin system.
 We are also interested in looking at aging in the fly brain.

 Optogenetic stimulation.
-To induce endogenous release, a light sensitive cation channel is genetically inserted into specific neurons, such as dopamine or serotonin neurons.
+To induce endogenous release, a light sensitive cation channel is genetically inserted into specific neurons, such as dopamine or serotonin.
 We are currently using a red-light activated CsChrimson for all our studies.
-Then endogenous neurotransmitter release is induced by simply shining a red light on a fly nerve cord and the dynamics of neurotransmission detected electrochemically.
+Endogenous neurotransmitter release is then induced by simply shining a red light on a fly brain and the dynamics of neurotransmission are electrochemically detected.